 “That’s perfect!”
 Mr Frank exclaimed.
 “That way, they will understand the references.”

-“In the second pane,” Ms. Sneed continued, “they explain the chapter title.
+“In the second pane,” Ms. Sneed continued, “they explain each The Lightning Thief chapter title.
 For example, the first chapter is called ‘I Accidentally Vaporize My Algebra Teacher.’
 When kids explain, they are actually summarizing the chapter.”

 “Aha,” said her co-teacher.
 “That will tell you if they’ve read – and understood.”

 “Then this box asks them to answer a question.”
 Ms. Sneed’s eyes were gleaming.
-“What great variety of activities!”
+“What great variety of activities for The Lightning Thief!”

 “And the final section has key vocabulary terms,” said Mr. Frank.